abhay803/insta-story/README.md

     npm run dev
     ```

-3. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the app.
+3. Open your browser and navigate to [Local Preview](http://localhost:5173) to view the app.

 4. Start the e2e test server: